eliasjulian/reading-list/README.md

 #Reading
-Things I'm reading and find interesting.
+A log of things I'm reading and find interesting.
 Not in any particular order.